icbi-lab/immune_deconvolution_benchmark/README.md

 1. Add the new method to the `immunedeconv` package
 2. Map the output cell types of the method to the controlled vocabulary
-3. Tell the pipeline about the new method
+3. Adjust pipeline configuration (optional)
 4. Run the pipeline

 ### Add the new method to the `immunedeconv` package